Beatles in London

 The Apple Corps H.Q.

-The Beatles Apple headquarters at number 3 Saville Row in Mayfair, where the Beatles played their last gig anywhere in the world.
-They performed live their latest recordings from the 'Let it be' album, the free concert on the roof was stopped by the police after 45 minutes, and this last performance was filmed and later released for the 'Let it be' film.
+The Beatles Apple headquarters at number 3 Saville Row in Mayfair.
+It was here where the Beatles played their last gig anywhere in the world.
+They performed live their latest recordings from the 'Let it be' album.
+The free concert on the rooftop was stopped by the police after 45 minutes.
+This last performance was filmed and later released for the 'Let it be' film.

 Hand